 More Reading: BBC News

-Throughout evolution, man has already accomplished tons of great things but somehow is constantly being reminded how fragile he is as an organism.
-While the above mentioned immortal animals certainly can assist in seeking answers to long life, they can also hold the secrets to why people age in the first place.
+Throughout evolution, man has already accomplished tons of great things but is constantly being reminded how fragile he is like an organism.
+So while the above-mentioned immortal animals certainly can assist in seeking answers to long life, they can also hold the secrets to why people age in the first place.
 But then again, the question remains…

 Is immortality more of a curse rather than a blessing?
 What do you think?